andreoliwa/nitpick/docs/styles.rst

     [tool.black]
     line-length = 120

-To enforce that all your projects use this same line length, add this to your `nitpick-style.toml`_ file:
+To enforce that all your projects use this same line length, add this to your :gitref:`nitpick-style.toml` file:

 .. code-block:: toml